ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

 .# Abstract

    The DNS uses glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
-Servers are expected to return available glue records in referrals.
+   Authoritative Servers are expected to return all available glue records in referrals.
 If message size constraints prevent the inclusion of all glue records in a UDP response, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.

 {mainmatter}